What is the definition for Priority for Services (PFS)?

-Beginning with Fiscal Year 2007-08, if a student makes a qualifying move or withdraws from school at any time from August 15 of the current year to June 30 of the subsequent year, it will be considered an interruption of the regular school year.
+Beginning with Fiscal Year 2007-08, if a student makes a qualifying move or withdraws from school at any time from September 1 of the current year to December 20 or January 1 to June 11 of the subsequent year, it will be considered an interruption of the regular school year.

 Is there a minimum number of days that constitute an interruption of schooling?

 The U.S. Department of Education’s Draft Non-Regulatory Guidance of October 23, 2003, provides an example of missing ten or more days of school as a significant interruption.
 However, the California Department of Education has not established a minimum number of school days to be missed.

 Do qualifying moves made during the summer term count?